sachinraja/discordbotdash/README.md

 ## Installation
   * PyPi
-    1. Download the latest version of the package from [TestPyPi](https://test.pypi.org/project/discordbotdash-xCloudzx/) (will be moved to PyPi soon).
-    1. Move (cd) to the discordbotdash directory.
-    2. Run `python setup.py install`.
+    1. Run `pip install discordbotdash` for the latest version.

 ## Usage - Example
 Once you have installed it, you can easily open up a dashboard in your browser: